 If you accidentally deleted a project and would like to recover it, see this article: How do I undelete a TaskRay Project or Task?

 Keep in mind, you cannot delete projects that you are not the owner of (unless you are a system administrator) and in order to delete custom object records in Salesforce (such as TaskRay Projects), you must be the owner of those records.
-If you do not own the project, but need to delete it, you can reassign it to yourself and then delete it (note that some tasks might still be assigned to other people, which could prevent you from deleting the project).
 You can read more about project owners here.

 Delete a Project

-- In the left sidebar, hover over the project that you want to delete and click on the More Actions icon that appears.
+- In the All Work tab, in the left sidebar, hover over the project that you want to delete and click on the More Actions icon that appears.

 - Select Delete Project.